 WHAT: Come sit in my “Zoom Room” and write with me.
-You and I and others will become the writing circle.
+You and I and others will become the Writing Circle.
 I will provide the writing prompts (usually poems) that launch us into timed writing sessions (typically 20 minutes each).
 All you need is pen and paper (or laptop) and a willingness to write, share with others, and respond to what you hear.
 It’s about showing up on the page, and showing up for each other in support.

 WHO: Me and you and other willing-to-do-it writers.
 Contact me at email@example.com to register.

 WHY: The cheerleader in me wants to encourage and support other writers.
 Everyone has a voice that deserves to be heard!
 The solitary writer in me wants to create a community of writers because writing can be lonely work.
 I believe in breaking that isolation.